5 Things You Need to Know: Datacolor’s New Assessment Program

-Launched as part of Datacolor’s Color Lifecycle Management, Datacolor Certify is a color assessment and lab audit program that helps brands, retailers, and vendors dramatically reduce the time and cost of product development.
-Certify ensures their supply chain is qualified and capable of meeting expectations for color quality.
+Datacolor Certify is a color assessment and lab audit program that helps brands and their suppliers dramatically reduce the time and cost of product development by ensuring that the suppliers are qualified and capable of meeting brand color quality expectations.

-Looking at where the textile industry stands today, why is a program like Datacolor Certify so important?
+Q: Looking at Where the Textile Industry Stands Today, Why is a Program like Datacolor Certify so Important?